JeanCarloBejaran/Economic_Statistics_ETLs/README.md

 #### Following the Standard
 The developer:
   1. Imports the high-level dataset extract template used for a similar dataset and replaces the variables for the new dataset.
-  2. Imports the high-level template used for the transform routine of a similar dataset and imports the kWh to Mwh function that has only been needed on one other dataset to meet our kWh data publishing standard.
+  2. Imports the high-level template used for the transform routine of a similar dataset and imports the kWh to Mwh function that has only been needed on one other dataset to meet our "only in kWh" data publishing standard.

 #### Conclusion:
-  The new code written for adding a new dataset will only
+  - The new code written for adding a new dataset is optimized to be the minumum.
+  - New functionality is written with reusability as a design paradigm.

 ## Technologies Used: